GuangzheWen/web-softwaretools-plain/report/Process.md

 ## Startup Phase

 In this part, on the one hand, we are in the warm-up phase before the formal start of a project.
 We are familiar with the team members, understand the background of the existing project, make plans and divide the roles.
-On the other hand, once we have settled on the roles, Wenzhe in charge of technology began testing the API.
+On the other hand, once we have settled on the roles, Guangzhe Wen in charge of technology began testing the API.

 #### Meeting Log